What is payment protection insurance?

 Previously, PPI was sold at the time you took out a loan, credit card, mortgage or car finance deal.
 The idea was that PPI would cover the monthly payments on your credit agreement if you became ill or lost your job.

-If you remember having a similar conversation, there’s a chance you were mis-sold PPI and can claim.
+If you remember having a similar conversation, but not told the correct details, there’s a chance you were mis-sold PPI and can claim.

 What if I don't remember being sold PPI?